evillan0315/text-to-speech/README.md

 VITE_APP_API_BASE_URL=http://localhost:5000/api
 VITE_FRONTEND_PORT=3003
 VITE_BASE_DIR=/media/eddie/Data/projects/nestJS/nest-modules/project-board-server/apps/text-to-speech
-# VITE_BASE_DIR should point to the root of your 'text-to-speech' project
+# ^^^ IMPORTANT: VITE_BASE_DIR must point to the ABSOLUTE path of this 'text-to-speech' project root
+#                directory on your local filesystem.
+This is CRUCIAL for the AI Code Planner
-# to enable AI Planner features to correctly scan and apply changes.
+#                features to correctly scan project files and apply changes.
 ```

 -   `VITE_APP_API_BASE_URL`: The base URL of your backend API.
 Ensure this matches the URL where your `project-board-server` is running.